 Heart rate is a measure of how hard your heart is working and thus helps people determine the intensity of a particular workout.
 When you work your body harder, your heart beats faster and your body turns to different fuel sources when working at various levels of intensity.

 To determine where your intensity lies, you must first figure out your maximal heart rate.
 The maximal heart rate is age dependent, for as we grow older, the heart beats a little more slowly.
 To find maximal heart rate, subtract your age from 220.
 The fat burning and cardio zones are defined as a percentage of this maximal heart rate.

-A heart-rate zone that improves cardiovascular fitness is defined as between 55 and 80 percent of maximum heart rate, according to The American College of Exercise.
+A heart-rate zone that improves cardiovascular fitness is defined as between 55 and 80 percent of maximum heart rate, according to the American Council on Exercise.
 A less-conditioned individual may see benefits to her heart health at the lower levels of this recommended zone while an athlete needs to work at a higher intensity to improve fitness.

 Take, for example, a person who burns 100 calories in a 15-minute walk at a heart rate of 55 percent of maximum.
 Seventy-five percent of those calories, or 75 calories, may come from fat.
 However, a person who runs those same 15 minutes and burns 200 calories may burn only 50 percent of those calories from fat, but will burn a total of 100 fat calories in the same amount of time.

 If you choose to work in the lower range of the cardio zone — the fat-burning zone — be prepared to work out longer to burn enough calories to affect weight loss.
 Incorporating high cardio and lower cardio zone exercise into a workout routine will offer the most aerobic and weight loss benefit.